nationalarchives/design-system/src/content/required-content/index.md

   <dt>
     <code>settings</code>
   </dt>
   <dd>Configured options for the site which are specific to the user.
-For example,default results view or light/dark mode preference.</dd>
+For example, default results view or light/dark mode preference.</dd>
   <dt>
     <code>usage</code>
   </dt>